thindil/steamsky/README.md

 ## General Info

-Steam Sky is open source roguelike steampunk game.
-Your role is to command flying ship with crew in sky, traveling between floating bases, fighting with enemies, trade in goods, etc. Game is in early stage of development, so at this moment most functions are not implemented yet.
-Now game is available (and tested) only on Linux 64-bit and Raspberry Pi with 32-bit Linux.
+Steam Sky is open source, roguelike game in steampunk theme.
+Your role is to command flying ship and its crew, traveling between floating bases, fighting with enemies, trade in goods, etc. Here are no end goal for game, you can play as long as your character not die.
+Game is under heavy development, but generally is playable.
+Now game is available (and tested) only on Linux 64-bit.

+## Game versions
+At this moment are available 2 game versions:
+- 1.0.x: "stable" version of game.
+This version receive only fixes of bug but no new features.
+Source code for this version is in *1.0* branch.
+- 1.x: "development" version of game, future version 2.0.
+This is main place where game development happen.
+It often break save compatibilities between releases so use at your own risk.
+Source code for this version is in *master* branch.

-## Build game
+## Build game from sources
 To build it, you need:

 * compiler - GCC with enabled Ada support or GNAT from: